camarm-dev/remede/README.md

 ## Why Remède ?

 Remède is a dictionary, which can replace any proprietary dictionary, with these advantages:
-- Simple UI
+- Ready for all situations: rimes, examples, plurals, synonyms, antonyms, conjugation, even a corrector !
-- Nice UX
+- Simple and nice interface
 - Free
 - Cross-platform
 - Self-hostable